inmindos/thinking-flaws/Absent mindedness.md

 title: "Absent mindedness"
 tags: [ "cbias-memory", "cbias-memory-experience", "focus", "memory" ]
 source: "https://en.wikipedia.org/wiki/Absent-mindedness"
+excerpt: "Absent mindedness is a mental state where people are not focused or might be forgetful."
 ---

 Absent mindedness is a mental state where people are not focused or might be forgetful.
 People in this state will have weak recollection of those events.